 Everything You Need to Know About Winterizing Your Above Ground Swimming Pool

-While it’s fun to live it up splashing around and enjoying your pool with family and friends, that time sadly comes to an end each year for the majority of swimming pool owners.
-The long, warm days fade and get replaced with colder temperatures, falling leaves and, eventually, snow and ice.
-When fall comes around and your pool water is consistently below 65 degrees, it’s time to close up shop for the year.
-Understanding how to properly winterize your above ground swimming pool is essential.
-It helps prevent costly damage and greatly reduces the time it takes to open your pool in the spring.
+The long, warm days fade and get replaced with colder temperatures, falling leaves, and eventually, snow and ice.
+When fall comes around, and your pool water is consistently below 65 degrees, it’s time to close up shop for the year.

 Follow the below steps to winterize your above ground pool and close it for the season.